AirPods Pro on airplanes or Bose? This post will help you decide and connect them to make the most of your trip.

 The noise cancellation, although not as good as Bose’s full over-ear headphones, is really, really good.
-The AirPods Pro has a similar issue as the Bose QC’s in that if pressure is applied, the noise seal is effected.
+The AirPods Pro has a similar issue to the Bose QC’s in that the noise seal is affected if pressure is applied.
 That said, AirPods Pro is so much smaller than over-ear headphones so this is not even close to being an issue for me.

 AirPods Pro Disadvantages For Air Travel

 Advantage AirPods Pro right?
 Not so fast.
-Although the AirPods Pro address all of my issues with the Bose QC 35 II’s, there is one glaring hole I overlooked, the AirPods Pro is 100% wireless and the Bose QC 35 II’s include a wired cable.
-This gives the Bose a couple of unique advantages:
+Although the AirPods Pro address all of my issues with the Bose QC 35 IIs, there is one glaring hole I overlooked, the AirPods Pro is 100% wireless and the Bose QC 35 II includes a wired cable.
+This gives Bose a couple of unique advantages:

 - if the battery dies, you can still use the headphones (although not in noise cancellation mode);

-- YOU CAN CONNECT TO IN-FLIGHT ENTERTAINMENT SYSTEMS!
+- YOU CAN DIRECTLY CONNECT TO IN-FLIGHT ENTERTAINMENT SYSTEMS!

 That second one is huge and something I completely overlooked.
-This isn’t a concern for short flights as I can easily entertain myself with connecting to my phone or laptop.
-Long haul flights, not so much.
+This isn’t a concern for short flights as I can easily entertain myself by connecting to my phone or laptop.
+Long-haul flights, not so much.
 Inflight entertainment has come a long way.
 Most airlines have modern systems and include some great content.
 Not only is it a great way to kill a few hours, I rarely go to a theatre and see most new movies on a plane.

 There is a workaround to connect your Bluetooth devices.
 You can purchase a dongle to transmit from the inflight headphone jack to your AirPods Pro.
-That said, reviews of these products are mixed.
-The main downfall is it is another device you have to charge and battery life varies.
-Personally, this is just an unwanted annoyance for me.
+I have recently come around to this and has made using AirPods Pro on airplanes so much more practical.

 AirPods Pro or Bose For Air Travel?
 My Pick Is…